 How do hormones in birth control work?

-The hormones in some methods of birth control are similar to the ones women’s bodies make—close enough that the body recognizes them as estrogen and progesterone.
+The hormones in some methods of birth control are similar to the ones female bodies make—close enough that the body recognizes them as estrogen and progesterone.
 There are multiple kinds of hormonal birth control, each with unique ingredients that are released differently.

 The IUD, the implant, the shot, and the mini-pill (progestin-only methods)

-How does this amount of levonorgestrel impact women’s bodies?
+How does this amount of levonorgestrel impact the body?
 Most women using Skyla (>95%) have their usual changes in estrogen and progesterone each cycle, and most release an egg each month.
 Many women using the Mirena (75-85%) are having their usual hormonal cycles after a year and still releasing an egg.
 The main way these IUDs work to prevent pregnancy is by keeping cervical mucus thick so sperm can’t get through the cervix to meet with an egg.

 By the way, these IUDs have the lowest amount of hormone in the blood for any type of progestin-only birth control—lower than the average amounts for: